CEDA: Polarisation of political opinions and the CEDA

 In the 1933 elections, the CEDA won the most seats of any party in the legislative Cortes — in no small part because the massive CNT membership, holding true to their anarchist principles, had abstained.
 The CEDA had won a plurality of seats; however, these were not enough to form a majority.
 President Niceto Alcalá-Zamora then declined to invite the leader of the CEDA, Gil Robles, to form a government and instead invited the Radical Republican Party's Alejandro Lerroux to do so.
+CEDA supported the centrist government led by Lerroux.
+CEDA exchanged its goal of constitutional change for the promise to reverse the economic and religious policies of the previous government.
+The left on the other hand considered that CEDA represented a naked threat to republican democracy.

-CEDA supported the centrist government led by Lerroux; it later demanded, and on 1 October 1934 received, three ministerial positions.
+By 1 October 1934 CEDA demanded and received, three ministerial positions.
 They suspended most of the reforms of the previous Manuel Azaña government, provoking an armed miners' rebellion in Asturias on October 6, and an independentist rebellion in Catalonia—both rebellions were suppressed (the Asturias rebellion by young General Francisco Franco), and mass political arrests and trials followed.

 The Juventudes de Acción Popular (JAP), the youth wing within the CEDA, "soon developed its own character.
 The JAP emphasized sporting and political activity.
 It had its own fortnightly paper, the first issue of which proclaimed: 'We want a new state.'
 The JAP's distaste for the principles of universal suffrage was such that internal decisions were never voted upon.
 As the thirteenth point of the JAP put it: "Anti-parliamentarianism.
 Anti-dictatorship.
 The people participating in Government in an organic manner, not by degenerate democracy."
 The JAP held a series of rallies during the course of 1934.

 CEDA continued to mimic the German Nazi Party.
 Robles spoke at a rally in March 1934, to shouts of "Jefe" ("Chief", after the Italian "Duce" used by supporters of Mussolini).
 Robles used an anti-strike law to pick off trade union leaders one by one, and attempted to undermine the republican government of the Republican Left of Catalonia, which had sought to continue the republic's previous reforms.
 Using the title jefe, the JAP created an intense and often disturbing cult around the figure of Gil Robles.

 Stanley Payne argues that CEDA was neither fascist nor democratic.
 Payne argues that CEDA's goal was to win power through legal means and to then enact a constitutional revision that would protect property and religion and alter the basic political system.
 They would create neither a fascist state nor an absolute monarchy but a Catholic, corporative republic.
 While this would entail the limitation of direct democratic rights, it would not be a state in the style of Hitler's Germany or Mussolini's Italy, but would probably be closer to the form of the neighbouring Portuguese Estado Novo.